Comparison of top chess players throughout history: Larry Kaufman (2023)

 (Kaufman noted however that Fabiano Caruana could not be considered by his methodology because his World Championship match had all classical games drawn.
 He speculated that Caruana "might well be number two of all time".)
+Kaufman states that "Carlsen is clearly the GOAT in terms of actual quality of play, but of course, that is partly due to the many tools he has available that his predecessors lacked."

 Kaufman concluded that the quality of play rose steadily by about 2.5 Elo points per year from 1900 to 2023, though he conceded that the rate was greater in the 19th century and thus that Paul Morphy "might have rivaled Fischer for the top spot if we could properly correct for these factors".
 He corrected ratings for 2.5 points per year before for 2017 (the midpoint of Carlsen's peak), to estimate players' strength relatively according to their time: